fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 ```

 ### Accessor Methods
-What if we wanted to print out only sparky's name?
+What if we wanted to print out only `sparky`'s name?
 We could try the code below:
 ```
 puts sparky.name
 NoMethodError: undefined method `name' for #<GoodDog:0x007f91821239d0 @name="Sparky">